Free USA Shipping

 Once you understand the basics of temperature, session length and hydration, you can begin shaping sauna blanket sessions around specific goals.
 These routines are not medical treatments but simple frameworks many people find helpful.
 You can adjust timings and temperatures based on your own comfort and experience.

-If you’re exploring home routines, an infrared sauna blanket kit can make sessions more consistent and convenient, especially for relaxation and recovery
+If you’re exploring home routines, an The Fresh Healthcare Infrared Sauna Blanket Kit can make sessions more consistent and convenient, especially for relaxation and recovery

 Evening Relaxation Routine